JaspreetRishi/final-project-2-563/README.md

 # These are just instructions to understand my project better
 ### The fasta files are raw coding sequences of the gene encoding the protein ATM from 10 species.
+### supplementary data refers to files in the repository